input-output-hk/essential-cardano-content/content/glossary/testnet.md

   - Glossary
   - Programming
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

-**Testnet**: a prototype network where users can experiment with the new features and code to provide feedback before a live **mainnet** launch.
+**Testnet**: a prototype network where users can experiment with the new features and code to provide feedback before a live [mainnet](https://www.essentialcardano.io/glossary/mainnet) launch.